 Why We Love National Trivia Day

-1. You Don’t Have to Be Prepared
+A. You Don't Have to Be Prepared

 When you're playing it for fun, there's no real way to study for trivia so you don't have to run the risk of embarrassment from feeling unprepared.
 What real use would you get out of studying trivia anyway?
 Instead, your own experiences and memories play a unique role in what you can contribute and even win during a game.
 Quizzes you don't even have to study for?
 Now those are my kind of quizzes!

-2. It’s Easy To Participate
+B. It's Easy To Participate

 Trivia is a comfortable balance of memory, knowledge, and low-pressure atmosphere.
 You won't be punished for not knowing what nation has the largest defense budget (it's United States with a $698 billion budget, by the way).
 Expectations and risks are low, which make it easy to participate and enjoyable for nearly everyone.

-3. We Love Being Right
+C. We Love Being Right

 There's always something to be said for the thrill of the eureka moment.
 Even people who find trivia 'trivial' are jealous of this moment, the thrill basking in your know-it-all glory.
 There's no better feeling than knowing you're right about something.